privacy-scaling-explorations/nova-by-hand/part_3.md

 - **Invertibility**: For every element $a$ in $Z_7$, there exists an element $b$ such that $a + b = 0 \mod 7$.
 For example, the inverse of 3 is 4 because $3 + 4 = 7 \mod 7 = 0$.

-In the case of group under multiplication, $Z_7$ consists non-zero element $1,2,3,4,5,6$.
+In the case of group under multiplication, $Z_7^*$ consists non-zero element $1,2,3,4,5,6$.
 And the identity element is $1$, not $0$, as every number multiplied by $1$ remains unchanged.
+In invertibility, for each element $a$ in $Z_7^*$, there exists a corresponding element $b$ such that $a \cdot b = 1 \mod 7$.

 ### 1.2.3 Abelian group
-An Abelian group, also known as a commutative group, is a group in which the operation is commutative in addition to the three axioms of group.
+An Abelian group, also known as a commutative group, is a group in which the operation is commutative in addition to the four rules of group.

 - **commutative**: For any two elements $a, b$, $a + b = b + a$.
 For instance, $Z_7$ forms an Abelian group under addition, as shown by $3 + 4 = 7 \mod 7 = 0$ and $4 + 3 = 7 \mod 7 = 0$.